namje0/namje_shipwright/README.md

 - Max fuel, fuel efficiency, ship speed, crew size, and cargo hold capacity can be upgraded.
 - Up to five module slots can be added to every ship.
 See the Ship Modules section for more information.
 - Ship icon and name can also be changed at a ship service technician.
-### Cargo Hold
-Ships come with a cargo hold, which is a storage container linked to the ship.
-- When you overwrite a ship, its cargo is automatically moved to the new one.
 ### Ship Modules
 Ship Modules can provide a wide range of benefits to your ships.
 - Ships do not come with any modules or module slots by default.